Physical Growth in Newborns

-Newborns often lose around8 oz (226.8 g) in the first 4 to 5 days after birth but regain it by about 10 to 12 days of age.
-In the first month, the typical newborn gains about0.7 oz (20 g) a day, or about 4 oz (110 g) to8 oz (226.8 g) a week.
+Newborns often lose around 8 oz (226.8 g) in the first 4 to 5 days after birth.
+But they regain it by about 10 to 12 days of age.
+In the first month, the typical newborn gains about .07 oz (20 g) a day, or about 4 oz (110 g) to 8 oz (226.8 g) a week.

-The average length of full-term babies at birth is20 in.
-(50 cm), although the normal range is 18 in.
-(45.7 cm) to22 in.
+The average length of full-term babies at birth is 20 in.
+(50 cm).
+The normal range is 18 in.
+(45.7 cm) to 22 in.
 (60 cm).
-In the first month, babies typically grow1.5 in.
-(4 cm) to2 in.
+In the first month, babies typically grow 1.5 in.
+(4 cm) to 2 in.
 (5 cm).

 Your baby's head will grow at its fastest rate during the first 4 months after birth than at any other time.
 This increase is due to rapid brain growth.
 The average head circumference at birth is about 13.5 in.
 (34.5 cm).
-By the end of the first month, it increases to about15 in.
+By the end of the first month, it increases to about 15 in.
 (37.6 cm).

 This is most common with babies who are born vaginally (rather than by cesarean section).
 Bruising may also occur.
-Usually the head shape returns to normal in a few days to a week.
+Usually the head shape goes back to normal in a few days to a week.

 This is caused by swelling during labor and delivery.
 Also, antibiotic eye ointment given in the hospital can make your baby's eyes look gooey or small.
 Your baby's eyes will start to look larger and brighter within a couple of weeks.

 This is especially common in babies who are born earlier than their due date.
 It will usually go away within a few weeks after birth.

 This occurs in both boys and girls when the mother's hormones pass to the baby during birth.
 Some babies may even have some milky fluid come out of the nipple.
 Baby girls may have blood-tinged fluid from their vagina.

 Other physical developmental issues to be aware of in your baby's first month include:

-- Mild skin conditions.
-Many babies develop small pimples on the face.
-The pimples may show up during the first few weeks of life and usually clear up on their own within a few months.
+Many babies get small pimples on the face.
+The pimples may appear during the first few weeks of life.
+They usually clear up on their own within a few months.

-- Lack of ability to self-regulate temperature.
-Your baby is not yet able to adjust to heat or cold very efficiently.
-It is important to keep your baby bundled when it is cold and dressed lightly when it is very warm.
+Your baby can't adjust to heat or cold very efficiently yet.
+It's important to keep your baby bundled in the cold and dressed lightly in the heat.
 Try to keep your home at a stable temperature.